10yx/10yx.github.io/src/countd/privacy.md

 ---

-*Counterr is developed by 10yx OÜ.
+*countd is developed by 10yx OÜ.
 For our company's general privacy policy covering other products and services, see [https://www.10yx.co/privacy_policy/](https://www.10yx.co/privacy_policy/).*